New analysis challenges conventional wisdom about combining anonymity tools

 Additional Tor Security Measures

-Whether you use a VPN or not, these practices improve Tor security:
+Whether you decide to use a VPN or not, there are some practices that'll definitely boost your Tor security:

 1. Only use HTTPS websites: Tor exit nodes can monitor unencrypted HTTP traffic.
 Some malicious exits modify HTTP downloads to inject malware.
 Always verify sites use HTTPS.